eclipse-hono/hono/site/content/component/rest-adapter.md

   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted, i.e. the given device either does not belong to the given tenant or is disabled.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.
 * Response Headers:
-  * `Hono-Reg-Assertion`: A JSON Web Token asserting the device's registration status (see [assert Device Registration]({{< relref "api/Device-Registration-API.md#assert-device-registration" >}})).
-A client should include this token on subsequent telemetry or event requests for the same device in order to prevent the REST adapter from requesting a fresh assertion from the *Device Registration* service on each invocation.
-This header will be included in a response every time a new token has been issued by the *Registration Service*.
+  * (optional) `Hono-Reg-Assertion`: A JSON Web Token asserting the device's registration status (see [assert Device Registration]({{< relref "api/Device-Registration-API.md#assert-device-registration" >}})).
+A client SHOULD include this token on subsequent telemetry or event requests for the same device in order to prevent the REST adapter from requesting a fresh assertion from the *Device Registration* service on each invocation.
+This header will be included in a response every time a new token has been issued.
+Note that this header will only be generated if the `HONO_HTTP_REG_ASSERTION_ENABLED` property is explicitly set to `true`.

-**Example**
+This URI MUST be used by devices that have not authenticated to the protocol adapter.
+Note that this requires the `HONO_HTTP_AUTHENTICATION_REQUIRED` configuration property to be explicitly set to `false`.

+For reasons of completeness, this URI MAY also be used by devices that do have authenticated to the protocol adapter.
+In this case the protocol adapter verifies that the values provided in the path parameters match the credentials that the device has provided during authentication.
+If they do not match, the adapter responds with a 403 status code.

+**Examples**

-Upload a JSON string for device `4711`:
+Publish some JSON data for device `4711`:

     $ curl -i -X PUT -H 'Content-Type: application/json' \
     $ --data-binary '{"temp": 5}' http://127.0.0.1:8080/telemetry/DEFAULT_TENANT/4711